ibm-cloud-docs/containers/cs_network_policy.md

   ```
   {: pre}

 3. Optional: In multizone clusters, a multizone load balancer (MZLB) health checks the Ingress application load balancers (ALBs) in each zone of your cluster and keeps the DNS lookup results updated based on these health checks.
-If you use pre-DNAT policies to block all incoming traffic to Ingress services, you must allow inbound access on port 80 to your ALBs from [the IP addresses in step 7 of the Updating IAM firewalls section](/docs/containers?topic=containers-firewall#iam_allowlist), and for classic clusters only, [Akamai's source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} so that the Kubernetes control plane can check the health of your routers.
+If you use pre-DNAT policies to block all incoming traffic to Ingress services, you must allow inbound access on port 80 to your ALBs from the [CIDRs of the region where your cluster is located](https://github.com/IBM-Cloud/kube-samples/tree/master/control-plane-ips){: external}, and for classic clusters only, [Akamai's source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} so that the Kubernetes control plane can check the health of your routers.
 For steps on how to create a Calico pre-DNAT policy to allow these IP addresses, see Lesson 3 of the [Calico network policy tutorial](/docs/containers?topic=containers-policy_tutorial#lesson3).

   <p class="important">From 07 to 31 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.containerlong_notm}}.
 If you currently allow inbound traffic to your classic cluster from the Cloudflare source IP addresses, you must also allow inbound traffic from the [Akamai source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} before 07 July.
 After the migration completes on 31 July, you can remove the Cloudflare IP address rules.
 For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.</p>